 1 Tbsp. olive oil

-4 ounces / ½ cup pancetta or bacon, chopped
+4 ounces / ½ cup pancetta or guanciale (or bacon), chopped

 1 onion, chopped finely

 4 fl. oz. / ½ cup white or red wine

 ½ teaspoon dried thyme

 Salt and pepper, to taste